robsimmons/levy/README.txt

 2. AUTHOR

-The authors of the program are Matija Pretnar <matija@pretnar.info>, and Andrej Bauer <Andrej.Bauer@andrej.com>.
+The authors of the program are Matija Pretnar <matija@pretnar.info>, and Andrej Bauer <Andrej.Bauer@andrej.com>, with modifications by Robert Simmons <robsimmons@gmail.com>.
 See the file COPYRIGHT.txt for license information.

 3. REQUIREMENTS